 At the traffic lights, look to your right where you will see Kensington Oval where the ICC Cricket World Cup finals were held in the West Indies in 2007.

-Turing left at the traffic lights will bring you onto Spring Garden Highway, and on your left you will see the working flour mill of Bajan Pride.
+Turning left at the traffic lights will bring you onto Spring Garden Highway, and on your left, you will see the working flour mill of Bajan Pride.

 Here you will see some of the most expensive properties in the world, which are home to many of the rich and famous.
 There is a lot of property development going on in the area, with condo’s springing up.
 The beauty of the west coast is that next to a multi million-dollar property you will see traditional Chattel houses.
 Many of the occupants of these small wooden houses have been offered millions by developers, however as generations of the same family have lived and died in these houses, the occupants will not take any offer to move out.